samuelbalogh/aws-cert-dva-c01/README.md

 As an example, let’s imagine you’re a developer at a large retailer and you need to analyze the weekly sales data from a single store, but the data for all 200 stores is saved in a new GZIP-ed CSV every day.
 Without S3 Select, you would need to download, decompress and process the entire CSV to get the data you needed.
 With S3 Select, you can use a simple SQL expression to return only the data from the store you’re interested in, instead of retrieving the entire object.

+### Amazon S3 Transfer Acceleration

+Enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

+You might want to use Transfer Acceleration on a bucket for various reasons, including the following:

+- You have customers that upload to a centralized bucket from all over the world.
+- You transfer gigabytes to terabytes of data on a regular basis across continents.
+- You are unable to utilize all of your available bandwidth over the Internet when uploading to Amazon S3.

 ## AWS Cognito

 ### Streams